 It’s a strange thing to find yourself as a character in the book you just wrote, especially when the book is neither fiction nor autobiography.
 Those of you who have read The Reorder of Things will recall that I began with a collage by Adrian Piper called “Self-Portrait 2000.”
 The collage in part “depicts” Piper […]

-Category: Political Rants and Raves
+Higher Education Political Rants and Raves Pop Culture

 Activism is not simply calling for something.
 Activism is about creating a context within which the thing that you are calling for comes to make sense – this process, in relation to trans womanhood, began back in the early 1990’s with the rise of poststructuralist feminism and queer theory and it comes to bear now on the discussions about gender protocols.